liviumanea/time-series-challenge/README.md

-This approach aligns with the anticipated direction of the solution by providing **high quality, configurable visualisations**, **optimized ingestion and fast querying** for this type of data, abilities to postprocess the data at query time using **time series specific functions** and also includes a flexible and complex **system for creating and managing alerts** based on the time series data anticipating for the future.
+This approach aligns with the anticipated direction of the solution by providing **high quality, configurable visualisations**, **optimized ingestion and fast querying** for this type of data, abilities to postprocess the data at query time using **time series specific functions** and also includes a flexible and complex **system for creating and managing alerts** based on the time series data anticipating for future requirements.

 By adopting this strategy, we **maintain flexibility**, allowing us to **postpone critical decisions** that might be difficult to modify later until we **gain a more comprehensive understanding** of the requirements such as optimum